The Kashmir Stag (Hangul): Survival on the Edge of a Fragmented Ecosystem

 Historically, the Hangul lived across a wider ecological range in the Kashmir Valley and nearby Himalayan foothills.
 This included connected forest areas that allowed seasonal movement, genetic exchange, and long-distance spread.

 Today, its distribution is highly broken.
 The main population is found in Dachigam National Park, with occasional sightings in nearby areas such as the Sind Valley and other outer forest patches.
-These places now act more as forest edges rather than continuous habitat.
+These areas now function as habitat edges rather than continuous forest systems.

 The loss of natural corridors between these patches has disrupted traditional movement routes, limiting seasonal migration and reducing genetic exchange between subgroups.